 Citigroup is an internationally recognized investment banking firm engaged in, among other things, the valuation of businesses and their securities in connection with mergers and acquisitions, leveraged buyouts, negotiated underwritings, competitive biddings, secondary distributions of listed and unlisted securities, private placements and valuations for estate, corporate and other purposes.
 ResortQuest selected Citigroup to act as its financial advisor on the basis of its international reputation and experience and its familiarity with ResortQuest and its business.
 Citigroup and its predecessors and affiliates have in the past provided, and currently provide, investment banking and other services to ResortQuest unrelated to the merger, for which Citigroup and its affiliates have received and may receive compensation.
-An affiliate of Citigroup, Citibank, N.A., acts as an agent, arranger and lender under ResortQuest's senior credit facility.
-In this capacity, Citibank has received \$450,000 in arrangement fees and \$771,484 in amendment fees from ResortQuest and ResortQuest has reimbursed out-of-pocket expenses incurred by Citibank in connection with the senior credit facility.
-Citibank is also entitled to a fee of \$5,000 per quarter pursuant to the senior credit facility.
+Citigroup and several of its affiliates act as agent (Citibank, N.A.), arranger (Citigroup) and one of the lenders (Citicorp North America, Inc.) under ResortQuest's senior credit facility.
+In this capacity, Citigroup and its affiliates have received \$450,000 in arrangement fees, \$125,000 in upfront commitment fees and \$206,250 in amendment fees from ResortQuest, as well as periodic payments of interest and commitment fees, and ResortQuest has reimbursed out-of-pocket expenses incurred by Citigroup and its affiliates in connection with the senior credit facility.
+Citibank is also entitled to a fee of \$5,000 per quarter for acting as agent under the senior credit facility.
 In the ordinary course of its business, Citigroup and its affiliates may actively trade or hold the securities of ResortQuest, Gaylord and/or their respective affiliates for its own account or for the accounts of its customers and, accordingly, may at any time hold a long or short position in those securities.
 Citigroup and its affiliates, including Citigroup Inc. and its affiliates, may maintain relationships with ResortQuest and Gaylord and their respective affiliates.